 Power

-The power is different among a rod’s intended use also.
-A medium heavy bass rod uses 12-25 pound line and other medium-heavy rods use 20 to 40-pound line.
-Add in these factors; in heavy cover, a stronger rod is needed versus a lighter rod in open water.
+Since the power is different among a rod’s use.
+A medium-heavy bass rod uses a 12-25 pound line and catfish medium-heavy rods use a 20 to 40-pound line.
+Add in these factors; in heavy cover, a stronger rod works versus a lighter rod in open water.
 So it depends partially on where you fish also.
-This is why the average angler uses a medium-light to medium-heavy power.
-The serious anglers have multiple rods to cover different conditions.

 Fishing Rod Action

-Action is not the same as power.
-It is how fast the bend starts towards the tip.
-Choosing the right action also depends on how you fish.
-Using live bait or single hook lures need a fast tip.
-The hookset will be better.
-Fishing reaction baits like crankbaits, spinnerbaits, topwater, and jerk baits use a medium action rod.
-Since lures with treble hooks will get better hooksets with a medium action.
+Fishing reaction baits like crankbaits, spinnerbaits, topwater, and jerk baits use a moderate-action rod.
+Since lures with treble hooks will get better hooksets with moderate action.
 This also reduces pulling the lure out of the fish’s mouth.
-The medium-fast action will be sufficient for the average angler.
+The moderate-fast action will be sufficient for the average angler.

 Length